Tumne/star-trakker/README.md

 ## The Process

 With the limited amount of time I had between job searching and other activities, I’m pleased with the outcome.
-I quickly made sure the application worked in a few component files, coding most of the logic within the components themselves (api calls, useState, useEffect, prop drilling).
+Initially, I quickly made sure the application worked in a few component files, coding most of the logic within the components themselves (api calls, useState, useEffect, prop drilling).
 Well aware to later optimize and refactor.

 Next I styled the app giving great thought to design and overall usability.